 6) Read Aloud Features

-If you are a premium subscriber, Text-to-speech, powered by IBM Watson, is our read-aloud feature.
+If you are a Premium subscriber, Text-to-speech, powered by Amazon, is our read-aloud feature.
 Read-aloud can be set for an entire class or for individual students.

 Once read aloud is activated, students can click the green play button to hear the question.

 Engaging younger learners with technology can be challenging.
 With the right tools at your fingertips, you can provide learning opportunities that stick.
 We hope these ideas help you and inspire you as you navigate k-2 distance learning tactics.
 If you learned something new, we encourage you to log into your Edulastic account to try it out.
 New to Edulastic?
 You can sign up for your free account today.